Actually my birthday was yesterday 🙂

 Earlier in the day I found this cute little pink plastic knitting needle gauge.
 It’s old but not as old as a lot of them out there because the plastic feels more modern.

 and these handles (which the baby is playing with as I type this)

 That particular op shop occasionally has really awesome vintage craft stuff but I was really blown away when I found this unworked linen coaster/placemat set (there are 4 of each on the panel).
-Click on the pics for a closer look, they’re a bit difficult to see.

 This find was amazing because we live on the coast, and floral embroideries with ships on are my favourite designs.
 I have found a few already worked before 🙂

 This chicken scratch deer will make a nice cloth for Christmas.
 I just need to hem the edges.
 It’s actually a really big piece of cloth, I just folded it under for the photo.